ScottWe/solidity-1/tutorials/3_transactions.md

 This generates several artifacts:

-  * `CMakeLists.txt`: generates make targets for fuzzing, symbolic execution, simulation, and model checking.
+  * `CMakeLists.txt`: generates build targets for fuzzing, symbolic execution, simulation, and model checking.
   * `cmodel.c`: provides the model we are verifying.
   * `harness.c`: provides the entry-point (`main`) to the model.